You are using an outdated browser. Please upgrade your browser to improve your experience.

 2. No negative equity guarantee

-With an equity release provider that adheres to certain Equity Release Council standards, you can't owe more than the value of your own home – so you won't leave your family in debt.
+With an equity release provider that adheres to Equity Release Council standards, you can't owe more than the value of your home.
+So you won't leave your family in debt from equity release.
 This is called a 'no negative equity' guarantee.

 Even if your property decreased in value and the money from the sale wasn't enough to repay your plan, any remaining debt would be written off.